-- Respite: Respite is a flexible family support service, the primary purpose of which is to provide intermittent support to the recipient and give the unpaid primary caregiver relief from his or her duties on a short-term basis.
+(3) Respite: Respite is a flexible family support service, the primary purpose of which is to [give the primary, unpaid caregiver time away from his or her duties] provide intermittent support to the recipient and give the unpaid primary caregiver relief from his or her duties on a short-term basis.
 Respite is provided on a short-term basis to allow the recipient's primary unpaid caregiver a limited leave of absence in order to reduce stress, accommodate a caregiver illness, or meet a sudden family crisis or emergency.
 Services must only be provided on an intermittent or short-term basis because of the absence or need for relief of those persons normally providing care to the recipient.
 If there is a paid primary caregiver residing with the eligible recipient providing living supports or community membership supports, or both, respite services cannot be utilized.
 Respite services include assisting the eligible recipient with routine activities of daily living (e.g., bathing, toileting, preparing or assisting with meal preparation and eating), enhancing self-help skills, and providing opportunities for leisure, play and other recreational activities; assisting the eligible recipient to enhance self-help skills, leisure time skills and community and social awareness; providing opportunities for community and neighborhood integration and involvement; and providing opportunities for the eligible recipient to make his or her own choices with regard to daily activities.
 Respite services are furnished on a short-term basis and can be provided in the eligible recipient's home, the provider's home, in a community setting of the family's choice (e.g., community center, swimming pool and park) or at a center in which other individuals are provided care.
 FFP is not claimed for the cost of room and board as part of respite services.
-Respite cannot be used for purposes of day-care nor can it be provided to school age children during school (including home school) hours. - (4) Individual directed goods and services: Individual directed goods and services are equipment, supplies or services, not otherwise provided through mi via, the medicaid state plan, or medicare.
-Individual directed goods and services must directly relate to the member's qualifying condition or disability.
-Individual directed goods and services must explicitly address a clinical, functional, medical, or habilitative need and: - (a) Individual directed goods and services must address a need identified in the eligible recipient's SSP and meet the following requirements: - supports the eligible recipient to remain in the community and reduces the risk for institutionalization; and - (ii) promote personal safety and health; and afford the eligible recipient an accommodation for greater independence; and - (iii) decrease the need for other medicaid services; and - (iv) accommodate the eligible recipient in managing his or her household or facilitate activities of daily living.
+Respite cannot be used for purposes of day-care nor can it be provided to school age children during school (including home school) hours.

+(4) [Related goods] Individual directed goods and services: [Related goods] Individual directed goods and services are equipment, supplies or [fees and memberships] services, not otherwise provided through mi via, the medicaid state plan, or medicare.
+[Related goods] Individual directed goods and services must directly relate to the member's qualifying condition or disability.
+[Related goods] Individual directed goods and services must explicitly address a clinical, functional, medical, or habilitative need and:

+(a) [Related goods] Individual directed goods and services must address a need identified in the eligible recipient's SSP and meet the following requirements:

+(i) supports the eligible recipient to remain in the community and reduces the risk for institutionalization; and ii) decrease the need for other medicaid services; and